oishi-poddar/academic-kickstart/content/home/accomplishments.md

   date_start = "2020-07-03"
   date_end = ""
   description = """
 Selected to participate in the EEML summer school on Deep Learning and Reinforcement Learning, sponsored by Google DeepMind.
-This school scheduled to be held in Poland was held virtually due to the ongoing pandemic.
+This school scheduled to be held in Poland was held virtually due to Covid-19.
 """

 [[item]]